 - Salt: I only use a pinch of salt in this recipe as I don’t like my treats to be salty.

 This is a list of tools I used to make the recipe.

 - Heavy-bottomed saucepan: This is the key equipment for melting the butter and the marshmallows.

-- Baking pan: You'll need a 9x13-inch pan for the treats.
+- Baking pan: You’ll need a 9×13-inch (affiliate link) pan for the treats.

-- Spatula: A silicone spatula will help you mix this recipe with ease.
+- Spatula: A silicone spatula (affiliate link) will help you mix this recipe with ease.